 Our first fleet consisted of a Humber hearse and limousine and bore the old Inverness ST registration plates which are still in use today.

 In 1978 we acquired the former Queen Street Church on the west bank of the River Ness.
 After extensive renovations, this landmark building became our funeral home in 1986 now under the guidance of the fourth generation, George M. Chisholm.

-The business is now under the personal supervision of George J. Chisholm, the fifth generation of the firm's founder.
-As the business continues to develop we are mindful of modern views whilst maintaining traditional values.
+The Business is now under the supervision of the fifth generation, George J. Chisholm.
+As the business continues to develop we are mindful of modern views while maintaining traditional values.